BenBolthouse/nice-bytes/README.md

 # nice-bytes
-A clone of the popular website GoodReads where users can rate and share restaurants.
+A clone of the popular website GoodReads where users can find and rate restaurants.

 ## Local Environment Setup